hiendang7613vulcan/test_01/Meeting_d38r970i0pas73d80k0g.md

 **📋 Suggested Agenda**

-- Discuss feedback on demo and information from Upwardly Global.
+- Discuss detailed cross-referral process and eligibility criteria.
-- Plan logistics for cross-referral process.
-- Explore additional certification support options.
+- Review potential for Upwardly Global to fund participant certifications (OSHA, Salesforce, Microsoft).

 **🧪 Pre-work Required**

-- Daniel to review demo and information from Kira Craig.
+- Daniel to review demo and information from Kira.
-- Daniel to send CAPSA program overview to Kira Craig.
+- Daniel to send CAPSA program overview to Kira.

 ---